swarm-game/swarm/SCENARIOS.md

 means the key is required; other keys are optional and take on the indicated default value when they are not present.

+As with all YAML, note that the order of keys in a key-value mapping does not matter.

 | Key            | Default? | Type    | Description                                                                                                                                                                                                                                                                                                     |
 |----------------|----------|---------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `name`         |          | string  | The name of the scenario.
 Blah blah blah.                                                                                                                                                                                                                                                                      |